Financial Technology Partners: Business overview

 FT partners business model combines investment banking advisory services with the profit seeking of private equity which results in fees that often ratchet up as a percentage of the sales price it fetches for clients.
 The fees charged by FT partners are considered brazen for their size and structure even by Wall Street standards.
 The blueprint of FT partners is to find companies that are not properly valued, negotiate unusual fee structures and only represent the sellers.
 In 2019, the firm earned a $250 million fee on the sale of a client which according to Dealogic is the biggest advisory fee on record.
 McLaughlin also personally invests in the companies that he advises.
 This has led to concern about a conflict of interest but McLaughlin has stated personally investing in his client will align his incentives with theirs.
 McLaughlin has also stated that the firm generally has no interest in working on large deals worth over $20 billion for large clients as the firm is focused on being small, nimble and specialized.

-FT Partners grew slowly as it was hard to attract talent at the beginning since it was a small unknown company.
-McLaughlin was the firm's only managing director for its first decade and had to run all of the deals.
-Only in recent years has the firm been able to hire senior bankers.
-Despite the rapid expansion, McLaughlin said he's still involved to a certain degree in every deal.
-As the firm has attracted some important players in fintech, it has not needed for solicit clients for more than a decade.
-It gets hundreds of calls from fintech companies each month and it only takes 1-3 of them as it wants to focus on giving full attention to each of its client.
+FT Partners grew slowly in its early years, as attracting talent was difficult for a small, unknown firm.
+McLaughlin was the firm's only managing director for its first decade and handled all transactions personally.
+The firm has only recently begun hiring additional senior bankers.
+Despite the firm's expansion, McLaughlin remains involved in each deal.
+After hiring several senior bankers with fintech expertise, the firm has operated without actively soliciting clients for over a decade.
+It receives hundreds of monthly inquiries from fintech companies but accepts only a limited number of new clients, stating that it prioritizes dedicated attention to each engagement.